rmaia/msdichromatism/examples.md

     ## Residuals 155    347.90   2.244          6.0071
     ## Total     160     57.91                  1.0000

-So no difference?
-Nuts, was hoping for a below-threshold example.
+No difference?
+Huh.
+Was hoping for a below-threshold example.
 Need to poke around more.

 **Step 2:** Effect sizes anyway